jonlpersson/ed-latimore/site/_posts/2021-12-03-major-lessons-from-daryl-davis-klandestine-relationships.md

 > "Before I began my journey, I realized in seeking out the driving forces behind the racism found in members of the Ku Klux Klan, I would hear a lot of things that would bother and sometimes anger me.
 However, I decided to meet those who held views opposed to my own and get their side of the story.
 I did at times, after obtaining their confidence and allowing them to freely express their views, venture my opinions.
 >
->
 > Some Klanspeople I met were persuaded by my opinions and others were not. **Nevertheless, I believe the best way to reach the hearts and minds of those who oppose you is to allow them to be themselves.**"

+Before you can change a person's mind, they have to be willing to open it to you.
+Without this opening, your efforts will strike a shield that is impervious to all attacks and attempts at penetration.
+And, because you're coming with an attack, you'll never motivate someone to lower the gate to let you in.

+And that makes perfect sense, If I felt like you were attacking my home, I certainly wouldn't open the front door at let you waltz right in.
+That would be a receipe for disaster.
+This is how people feel about their opinions and perspectives, regardless of how anyone subjectively feels about them or how objectively destructive they may be.

+Therefore, the first thing you have to do is get a person to feel comfortable being themselves around you so they aren't on guard.
+No matter how you feel about this technique of dealing with racists—to let the racist (or anyone else you disagree with, rightfully so or not) be themselves in your presence—one thing is clear: the current approach of arguing, attacking, and censoring does not work at changing minds.&nbsp;

 ## 2) Fighting fire with fire only creates a bigger fire

-> "Some who, like me, believe in tolerance between people still say, ‘I hate the Klan\!
+> "Some who, like me, believe in tolerance between people still say, ‘I hate the Klan!
 Don't you hate them?
 How can you stand being around those people?’
 >
->
 > I reply that 'hate' is a powerful word. **Coincidentally, people who hate the Klan are doing exactly what they are accusing the Klan of doing—hating**."

 ## 3) You can disagree without being disrespectful

 > "I remained honest with each and every Klan member I met, and most importantly, I remained honest with myself. **I did not pretend to be anything other than what I am, and though I allowed each Klansman** **to know where I stood, I never forced my beliefs upon anyone.** Over a period of time, this, I believe, became the basis for their trust and respect for me.
->
 >
 > The idea of being friends with a person whose belief system you despise sounds like an impossibility.
 I believe I have demonstrated that it is indeed very possible for two diametrically opposed human beings to learn and accept enough learning about each other to co-exist without strife.
 And while I was learning about the Klan and its members.
 I was also passively teaching them without forcing myself or my beliefs and they responded in kind."